kalekdev/uni/semester-1/nus-1/notes.typ

 Potential Difference and Current are scalar values represented by arrows in circuit diagrams, which point in the direction of the electric field (hence conventional current).

-_Ideal Voltage Source_ - Maintains a constant voltage at its terminals, current depends on the connected load.
+_Ideal Voltage Source_ - Maintains a constant voltage between its terminals, current depends on the connected load.
 Vertical straight line in circuit symbol\
 _Ideal Current Source_ - Maintains a constant current through the circuit, terminal voltage depends on the connected load.
 Horizontal straight line in circuit symbol

 === Kirchhoff's Circuit Laws